 The “Tabnit Sarcophagus” is the sarcophagus of King Tabnit of Sidon, a Phoenician ruler.
-The sarcophagus created in the early 5th century BC, has two separate inscriptions, one in Egyptian hieroglyphics and one in Phoenician script.
+The sarcophagus created in the early 5th century BC, has two separate inscriptions, one in Egyptian hieroglyphics and one in the Phoenician script.
 Discovered in 1887 at a Necropolis near Sidon together with the Alexander Sarcophagus and other related sarcophagi.
 Tabnit’s body was found floating perfectly preserved in the original embalming fluid.

-The tombs were discovered in 1887 and the curator of the Istanbul Archaeological Museum, arranged for a full excavation and the transfer of the sarcophagi to Istanbul.
+The tombs were discovered in 1887, and the curator of the Istanbul Archaeological Museum arranged for a full excavation and the transfer of the sarcophagi to Istanbul.
 During the excavation, the workmen opened the Tabnit sarcophagus and found:

 “a human body floating in perfect preservation in a peculiar fluid”.